The proper selection of mechanical design tolerances ensures projects stay within budget. And more importantly, designs remain functional.

 The tolerance between two points on a design depends on the controlling dimensions.
 This is why the max variation between two points is critical to know.
 Because too much of a variation can throw your entire design off.

 As an example, the below design graphic shows the best and worst-case scenarios.
-As the number of controlling dimensions increase, your tolerance accumulation increases too.
+And as the number of controlling dimensions increase, your tolerance accumulation increases too.
 Your variance is then equal to the sum of the tolerances from the controlling dimensions.

 Important Note: some dimensions don’t list tolerances.
 But there’s always an implied tolerance.